BRACKNELL & DISTRICT POOL LEAGUE CONSTITUTION

 In the event of a Team being 15 minutes late for a match, one frame may be claimed at the discretion of the Team present and one frame for every 10 minutes thereafter.

-In the case of a team failing to turn up for a match, the match will be awarded to the team in attendance by 12 frames to 0 but no bonus points will be awarded.
+In the case of a team failing to turn up for a match, the match will be awarded to the team in attendance by 15 frames to 0.

 Should a Team fail to turn up for three matches within a single Winter or Summer League Season, they will be immediately expelled from the League and barred from participating in the subsequent Winter and Summer Leagues.
 There will be no refund of the Team Registration, Singles or Doubles Knock-out Competition Fees and all results pursuant to that Team will be expunged.